Xyclade/MachineLearning/Readme.md

 ```

 Given the tables, I've generated images using a [wordcloud](http://www.wordle.net/) for some more insight.
-Lets take a look at the top 50 words for each table as represented in these images.
+Let's take a look at the top 50 words for each table as represented in these images.
 Note that the red words are from the spam table and the green words are from the ham table.
 Additionally, the size of the words represents the occurrence rate.
 Thus the larger the word, the more documents contained that word at least once.

 <img src="./Images/Ham_Stopwords.png" width="400px" height="200px" />
 <img src="./Images/Spam_Stopwords.png" width="400px" height="200px" />

 As you can see, mostly stop words come forward.
 These stop words are noise, which we should prevent as much as possible in our feature selection.
 Thus we should remove these from the tables before selecting the features.
 We've included a list of stop words in the example dataset.
-Lets first define the code to get these stop words.
+Let's first define the code to get these stop words.

 ```scala
   def getStopWords() : List[String] =